 When I was six years old, I was shown a porn magazine with page after page of graphic sexual images.
 The scenes swirled around in my mind and gave me the wrong idea about sexual behaviours, relationships, and even myself.
 I often wonder if things would have been different for me if, as a six-year-old, I had talked to a trusted adult and asked for help.
 However, I thought I would get into trouble if I spoke with someone.
 I wasn’t even sure anyone would listen or understand.
 How very wrong I was.
 As it turns out, asking for help would have been the best thing I could have done.

-Fast forward to today and troubling images can be found just about everywhere – far more graphic and harmful than what I encountered.
-Unfortunately, children of all ages can now be potentially exposed to hardcore, graphic porn on the Internet at the click of a button – images that their eyes were never meant to see.
+Today, troubling content can be found everywhere – far more explicit and harmful than I encountered.
+Unfortunately, children of all ages are exposed to hardcore, online graphic porn at the click of a button – images that their eyes were never meant to see.

-My hope is that mums, dads, teachers, carers and safe grown ups everywhere will become more aware of online dangers and the impact that unsafe images have on our children’s lives.
-And that parents would speak with their kids BEFORE they see internet porn, so that they have the skills to know how to respond.
+It’s up to mums, dads, teachers, carers, and safe grown-ups to be more aware of online dangers and the impact of unsafe images on our kids’ lives.
+Most importantly, families need to speak with their kids BEFORE they see online porn.
+It’s critical that they have the skills to know how to respond.